microsoft/pxt/common-docs/blocks/math.md

 ## Truncate

 The fractional part of a number is removed by _truncating_ it.
 If a number has the value `54.234` its truncated value is `54`.
 Truncation works the same way for a negative number.
-The truncacted value of `-34.913` is `-34`.
+The truncated value of `-34.913` is `-34`.

 ```block
 let nonfraction = Math.trunc(87.23455)